ksulaiman1/SICP/README.md

-# SICP DATA ABTRACTIONS AND SENTIMENT ANALYSIS OF UGANDA TWEETS
+### SICP DATA ABSTRACTIONS AND SENTIMENT ANALYSIS OF UGANDA TWEETS
-This work is for only education purposes.

 Project aims
 The goal of this project is to enable you study an existing code base, identify abstractions (data, & procedure abstractions) and build new abstractions for a given problem domain.
 You will explore Data Science abstractions for Scheme - https://github.com/n3mo/